DigitalPublishingToolkit/TOD18-Geoblocking/md/20SohrabiandDowranIran.md

 cyber-security, many are concerned that the government’s main motive is to consolidate its control over the internet.
-In response to such concerns, Iran’s ICT minister, Mahmoud Vaezi, claimed that the national internet ‘is not in competition with the Internet’ and that ‘if users cannot find the data that they are looking for on the national internet, then they will be able to access the Internet to search for it, instead’.[^7] Put it simply, the government aims to obtain the capacity of switching off the internet without disrupting public services, banks, and corporations.
+In response to such concerns, Iran’s ICT minister, Mahmoud Vaezi, claimed that the national internet ‘is not in competition with the internet’ and that ‘if users cannot find the data that they are looking for on the national internet, then they will be able to access the internet to search for it, instead’.[^7] Put it simply, the government aims to obtain the capacity of switching off the internet without disrupting public services, banks, and corporations.
 It is, however, unlikely that the government could